Learnable Weight Initialization for Volumetric Medical Image Segmentation: Results and Analysis

 Table \ref{Table: TRAIN_epochs} shows that integrating our data-specific initialization to UNETR without increasing the total training epochs (800 epochs of step-1 and 4200 epochs of step-2) can also improve results while increasing the training epochs (5800 epochs) of UNETR without our initialization does not lead to notable improvements.

-\textbf{Effect of training data size:} We evaluated how varying the amount of data available during training impacts the UNETR performance for synapse dataset.
-The results as shown in Fig. \ref{fig: TRAIN_DATA} demonstrates that our approach consistently performs better than the UNETR baseline especially with fewer number of training examples.
-The ability to enhance results in such data-constrained scenarios is particularly valuable, as it helps overcome challenges associated with insufficient data and improves the overall applicability and effectiveness of the segmentation approach.
+\textbf{Effect of training data size:} We evaluated how varying the amount of data available during training impacts the UNETR performance for the synapse dataset.
+The results as shown in Fig. \ref{fig: TRAIN_DATA} demonstrate that our approach consistently performs better than the UNETR baseline, especially with fewer training examples.
+The ability to enhance results in such data-constrained scenarios is particularly valuable, as it helps to overcome challenges associated with insufficient data and improves the overall applicability and effectiveness of the segmentation approach.

 \textbf {Comparing different self supervised objectives:} The effect of different self-supervised objectives on UNETR performance is discussed in Table \ref{table: diff_pretrain}.
-Our proposed combination of multi-objective self supervised tasks performs better than existing masking based self-supervised pretraining approaches \cite{he2022masked,feichtenhofer2022masked} and shuffling order prediction alone.
+Our proposed combination of multi-objective self-supervised tasks performs better than existing masking-based self-supervised pretraining approaches \cite{he2022masked,feichtenhofer2022masked} and shuffling order prediction alone.
 These results demonstrate that our approach combines the advantages of both masked image reconstruction and shuffled order prediction effectively by capturing structural as well as contextual consistencies in the available training data.

-\textbf{Effect of intermediate encoder representations:} We studied the effect of utilizing intermediate encoder representations for order prediction during the initialization step (step-1) and the results are shown in Table \ref{table: cls_heads}.
-Here, $t_i$ represents the order predictions generated using intermediate encoder representation at layer $i$ .
-We observe that incorporating the order predictions from multiple resolutions to capture details at various levels of granularity for accurately delineating boundaries and capturing fine-grained details and thereby improves the overall segmentation performance of UNETR.
+\textbf{Effect of intermediate encoder representations:} We studied the effect of utilizing intermediate encoder representations for order prediction during the initialization step (step-1), and the results are shown in Table \ref{table: cls_heads}.
+Here, $t_i$ represents the order predictions generated using intermediate encoder representation at layer $i$.
+We observe that incorporating the order predictions from multiple resolutions captures details at various levels of granularity, encouraging extraction of fine-grained details and accurate delineation of boundaries, thereby improving the overall segmentation performance.